gusztavj/PySequenceReverse/README.md

 ## Quick start

 1. Move your editor cursor over a function name
-2. Run `Chartographer-Extra: Show call graph` command using `Ctrl+Shift+P` or context menu to show calls
+2. Run `PySequenceReverse: Show call graph` command using `Ctrl+Shift+P` or context menu to show calls
-3. Run `Chartographer-Extra: Add function to existing graph` to add function to last opened graph
+3. Run `PySequenceReverse: Add function to existing graph` to add function to last opened graph
 4. `Alt+LClick` on a node to fetch calls for that function

 ## Requirements

-Chartographer-Extra relies on the "call hierarchy" feature of an LSP server.
-So, to use Chartographer-Extra for your project analysis, you must have a language server extension that supports "call hierarchy."
+PySequenceReverse relies on the "call hierarchy" feature of an LSP server.
+So, to use PySequenceReverse for your project analysis, you must have a language server extension that supports "call hierarchy."

 ## Upcoming Features